massimomassivo/GSAT_extended/README.md

 ## Installation

 The GSAT is a Python library is dependent on existing libraries like Numpy, SciPy, and SciKit-Image.
 The list of specific dependencies, and how to install them in a Python environment, are described in the ReadMe file found in the "dependencies" folder.

 There are also a number of custom Python modules that the GSAT also depends on which are located in the "imppy3d_functions" folder.
 At the top of each Python script, there is a line of code that adds a system path string to the system that points to the "imppy3d_functions" folder,

   `sys.path.insert(1, '../imppy3d_functions')`

 If the provided scripts are moved to a new directory relative to the "imppy3d_functions" folder, be sure to also update this path variable to the new relative location of the "imppy3d_functions" folder.

+## Docstring-Konventionen

+All new and updated functions should include [NumPy-style docstrings](https://numpydoc.readthedocs.io/en/latest/format.html), organizing information under the standard sections:

+- `Parameters`: list every argument with types and concise descriptions.
+- `Returns`: describe the returned values and their shapes or units.
+- `Raises`: specify the exceptions that may be propagated.
+- `Examples` (optional): provide runnable usage snippets when additional clarity is needed.

+## README und Docstrings

+Verwende das README für den Überblick über den Gesamtworkflow, zentrale Skripte und typische Einstiegspunkte.
+Detailfragen zu einzelnen Funktionen, Eingabeparametern und Fehlerfällen werden in den zugehörigen Docstrings beantwortet.
+So ergänzt sich die Dokumentation: Das README führt durch die großen Schritte (Segmentierung → Intersect-Zählung → Auswertung), während die Docstrings die konkrete Implementierung erläutern.

 ## Support
 If you encounter any bugs or unintended behavior, please create an "Issue" and report a bug.
 You can also make a request for new features in this way.